Big-Ideas-Lab/nutrics/readme.md

 ## MoveIt!
 Backend

 Welcome to the MoveIt!
 Backend Repository.
 We think that choosing nutritious, local food should be easy, and we're building an application that does it for you.
-If you're looking one of our frontend development platform, check out this [nutrition search engine](https://github.com/Big-Ideas-Lab/nutrics-search-webapp) or our mobile application development.
+If you're looking one of our frontend development platform, check out this [nutrition search engine](https://github.com/Big-Ideas-Lab/nutrics-search-webapp) or our mobile application development test.

 #####Local Runtime Instructions: